-Year-end giving is in full swing and that means most nonprofit are scrambling to thank donors.
+Year-end giving is in full swing and that means most nonprofits are scrambling to bring in new donors and donations.
 What better time to implement a donor retention plan than now?

 According to a Dec.
 4, 2017 Bloomerang post, donor retention is “generally abysmal,” with only 23% of first-time donors renewing, and only 46% of all donors renewing on average.

-I just came across an even more staggering statistic attributed to Bloomerang stating that for every 100 donors gained by nonprifits in 2016, 99 were lost due to attrition.
+I just came across an even more staggering statistic attributed to Bloomerang stating that for every 100 donors gained by nonprofits in 2016, 99 were lost due to attrition.

 That’s a shocking stat and should be making us all do a double-take on our donor retention and new-donor follow-up strategies.

 We’re really good at asking donors to give again and again, but we don’t necessarily do a good job of 1) making them feel like an important part of our community, 2) informing them about the impact of their gifts, and 3) asking them to sign on as monthly donors.

 How can we do this better?

 It’s simple.
 And it all starts with your thank you note.